YaleDHLab/TensorFlow-CUDA/README.md

 ##CUDA Samples Dependencies
 There are a few tricky dependencies for some of the dependencies in CUDA.
 These may only apply to the Samples, but for completeness' sake:

-`sudo apt-get install freeglut3-dev build-essential libxmu-dev libxi-dev`
+`sudo apt install freeglut3-dev build-essential libxmu-dev libxi-dev`

-`sudo apt-get install libc6:i386`
+`sudo apt install libc6:i386`

-`sudo apt-get install libgl1-mesa-glx-lts-trusty:i386`
+`sudo apt install libgl1-mesa-glx-lts-trusty:i386`